MolBIFFM/diana/README.md

     }
 ]
 ```
-The function used to combine distinct sites into protein-specific measurements.
+The function used to combine distinct modification sites into protein-specific
-The function is applied to ratios, not their logarithm.
-The default setting is
+measurements.
+The function is applied to ratios, not their binary logarithm.
+The
-`"maxabs"`, corresponding to the largest absolute value.
-Available settings are
+default setting is `"maxabs"`, corresponding to the largest absolute value.
-`"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"`,
+Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`,
-`"sumabs"` as well as `"increase"` and `"decrease"`, referring to the proportion
-of a proteins' sites exhibiting either, and `null`, so that sites are considered
-separately.
+`"minabs"`, `"sum"` and `"sumabs"`.

 ```json
 [